 7) How Much Pressure Can RO Deliver to My Ice-Maker?

 The RO's delivery pressure depends on how full the tank is.
 The pressure is high when tank is full, and drops when tank depletes.
-See charts below for 4gal tank and 14gal tank.
+See chart below for 4-gallon tank.

 4-gallon tank's delivery pressure: